MelissaPabst/SavvyDAPython/Week1/Class4.md

 Instructions for installation are [here](https://matplotlib.org/3.3.3/users/installing.html).

+If you need a quick refresher on plotting with x and y axis, look [here](https://www.hmhco.com/blog/teaching-x-and-y-axis-graph-on-coordinate-grids)

 MatPlotLib is a library that lets us create visualizations from NumPy arrays.
-We can use it to make [all kinds of pretty charts and graphs](https://matplotlib.org/3.3.3/gallery/index.html).
+We can use it to make [all kinds of eye-catching charts and graphs](https://matplotlib.org/3.3.3/gallery/index.html).
+The type of plot you choose will directly correlate to the data you have and the story you want to tell.

-Let's do a quick MatPlotLib tutorial.
+Let's do a quick MatPlotLib tutorial so I can chart the relationship between donuts and dollars in my bakery.

 Import pyplot from matplotlib and call it 'plt'.

 ```
 # Standard imports, per usual